mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/splash-page.md

   actions:
     - label: "Agenda Download"
       url: https://drive.google.com/uc?export=download&id=1fnAMA6lX26rd8h6g7stnLgugGmLAXfFQ
-excerpt: "NSWC Corona's Strategic Plan 2030 details how the Navy will provide advanced data analytics while fostering an engaged and innovative workforce.

-In alignment with this statement, NSWC Corona will host a Technical Exchange Meeting to shine a light on what the average NSWC Corona scientist and engineer researches and develops.
+excerpt: "NSWC Corona’s Strategic Plan 2030 details how the Navy will provide advanced data analytics while fostering an engaged and innovative workforce.
+In alignment with this statement, ISEA Of The Future - Corona will host a Technical Exchange Meeting where team members across all departments, divisions, and branches may unite to showcase their innovations.
 We encourage all NSWC Corona personnel, experts and novices alike, to answer the call for submissions."
 ---
 {% include feature_row id="intro" type="center" %}